Sampriti-Mitra/dialogflow-slack-sdk/README.md

 4. Click on "+ Create Key" and download the resulting JSON key file.
 5. Save the JSON key file inside the functions/config directory of the cloned repo, else set the GOOGLE_APPLICATION_CREDENTIALS environmental variable on the deployment environment to the absolute path of Service Account JSON key file.
    See [this guide](https://cloud.google.com/dialogflow/docs/quick/setup#auth) for details.

+### Setup Slack

+The integration requires slack credentials from the slack api to function properly.

+Follow the steps to obtain the credentials and setup the config/token.go file to deploy and start the integration:

+Create a bot in a new Slack Workspace
+Step 1: Create or Sign in to Slack
+Create/Sign in to a different slack workspace where we will create our bot and choose a workspace name for it.
+Step 2: Create a Slack app
+Let’s check out the slack api https://api.slack.com/apps Go to Create New App, select Create from scratch and give it a name.
+Step3: Add Bot Permissions
+Go to OAuth & Permissions tab and scroll down to Scopes.
+Now add all permissions your bot will need access to.
+Read the description carefully for all the scopes you’re providing the bot access to.
+Do include app_mentions:read, channels:history, channels:join, chat:write, incoming-webhook
+Step 4: Enable event subscription
+On the left, go to the event subscriptions and enable events.
+Now select all events we want to subscribe to from Subscribe to Bot Events.
+The event subscription will ensure slack sends the events when they occur to the link provided.
+We need to keep the link empty for now.
+Slack authorizes the link we provide, by sending a request with a challenge parameter and the app must respond with the challenge parameter.

 ## Deploying via App Engine